Amnesia06/GPS/README.md

 Contributions are welcome!
 Please open issues or submit pull requests for improvements, bug fixes, or additional features.

-## License

-This project is released under the MIT License.
-See `LICENSE` for details.

 ## Acknowledgements

 - [Emlid](https://emlid.com/reach/) for the Reach M2 RTK module and documentation.